Adukemi/OASIS_INFOBYTE/README.md

 - Deployed and monitored the system in production, continuously improving its accuracy.

 **Conclusion**
-This structured approach helps build a robust fraud detection system that can accurately predict and flag fraudulent activities while scaling to handle large datasets in real time.
+This structured approach helps build a robust fraud detection system that can accurately predict and flag fraudulent activities while scaling to handle large datasets in real-time.

 ## 8: Unveiling the Android App Market: Analyzing Google Play Store Data P4L2

+**Description**
+Organize, classify, and create visual representations of Google Play Store data to analyze app market trends.
+Utilize data analytics, visualization techniques, and advanced interpretation skills to gain comprehensive insights into the Android app marketplace.

+**Workflow**
+- Cleaned and standardize data types, handle missing values, and format text and dates for consistency.
+- Analyze app distribution, average ratings, and installs across categories to identify trends.
+- Examined app ratings, size, installs, and pricing to uncover key patterns and trends.
+- Processed and analyzed user reviews to assess sentiment and link it to app attributes.
+- Created compelling and interactive visualizations.
+- Apply best practices from data visualization training to design clear and engaging presentations.

+**Conclusion**
+This approach not only enhances data analytics and visualization skills but also delivers actionable insights into app market dynamics, enabling informed decision-making for developers and businesses.